turingschool/backend-curriculum-site/module4/intermission_work/intermission_work.md

 **Submit: Link to your repo.**

+## 6. Apply for Yummly API key

+For our paired project, we will be using the Yummly API.
+Please apply for your API key now, so if there are any issues getting one we can address them sooner rather than later.
+Sign up for the Academic plan [here](https://developer.yummly.com/#plans).

+**No Submission**

 ## High Level Concepts to Keep in Mind
   -   Methods are called Functions
   -   You should know the difference between `undefined` and `null`; JS does not have a `nil` like Ruby does